hustbill/scala-chat-server/README.md

 ‘GetChatLog’.
 It simply gets the session for the user (the sender of the message) and routes the message to this session.
 Here we also use the ‘forward’ function to make sure the original sender reference is passed along to allow the end receiver to reply back directly

+##Chat storage: Backed with simple in-memory
+To keep it simple we implement the persistent storage, with a in-memory Vector, i.e. it will not be persistent.
+We start by creating a ‘ChatStorage’ trait allowing us to have multiple different storage backend.
+For example one in-memory and one persistent.